General Dikovic's interview to Vecernje novosti

 – Based on two years of experience we can say that the professionalization has had a positive impact on the operational and functional capabilities of SAF.
 The costs of training soldiers in military service were high, and their contribution to the operational capabilities was relatively small.
 Professionalization has given us better trained and prepared personnel, able to handle the weapons and equipment better.
 The invested assets have paid off, because we got operationally capable units.
 We will continue to evaluate and propose the best solutions.
 Conscript duty has not been completely excluded.

-– SAF members are well aware of the economic situation of our country.
-We know it's hard to expect any significant increase in salaries and raising the standards of professional soldiers, NCOs, officers and civilians, but one of our priorities is to maintain the standard at the level where it is now.
+WE WILL PRESERVE THE STANDARD OF SOLDIERSCan the government do more to improve the standard of SAF?
+Will there be any increase in salaries, will you improve working conditions, housing issues?– SAF members are well aware of the economic situation of our country.
+We know it's hard to expect any significant increase in salaries and raising the standards of professional soldiers, NCOs, officers and civilians, but one of our priorities is to maintain the standard at the level where it is now. |

 The government is preparing a plan savings in the public sector.
 Will it apply to the employees in the defense system?